See What I Have Done

 NOMINATING LIBRARY COMMENTS

-Sarah Schmidt’s compelling novel has received wide acclaim and numerous accolades since it’s release including Winner of the Mud Literary Award, longlisted for the Women’s Prize for Fiction 2018, shortlisted for the Australian Book Industry Awards Literary Fiction of the Year 2018 and shortlisted for the Indie Book Award for Debut Fiction 2018 among others.
+Sarah Schmidt‘s compelling novel has received wide acclaim and numerous accolades since its release including being Winner of the Mud Literary Award, longlisted for the Women’s Prize for Fiction 2018, shortlisted for the Australian Book Industry Awards Literary Fiction of the Year 2018, and shortlisted for the Indie Book Award for Debut Fiction 2018 among others.
 Schmidt’s book takes an incredibly unique look in the mind of Lizzie Borden, famously accused of murdering her father and stepmother in 1892.
-Based on the true story of Andrew and Abby Borden who were murdered in their home in Massachusetts, See What I have Done is a haunting tale of the past.
+Based on the true story of Andrew and Abby Borden who were murdered in their home in Massachusetts, See What I Have Done is a haunting tale of the past.
 Through the eyes of Lizzie’s sister Emma, the housemaid Bridget, the enigmatic stranger Benjamin and the beguiling Lizzie herself, Schmidt takes readers to the events that happened that day at Fall River.

-This is an amazing debut novel which stays in the mind long after reading it.
+This is an amazing debut novel that stays in the mind long after reading it.
 It is a disturbing and claustrophobic look at the lives of Lizzie Borden and her family.
-It is a very vivid novel, employing different characters points of view to create a portrait of a family who hide very dark secrets and obsessions.
+It is a very vivid novel, employing different characters’ points of view to create a portrait of a family who hide very dark secrets and obsessions.
 Her style of writing and descriptive passages make this a really unique narrative.